This is some text inside of a div block.

 Key milestones in infant fine motor development

-Fine motor skill milestones mark stages of typical growth in children and indicate an infant’s progress (Cleaveland Clinic).
+Fine motor skill milestones mark stages of typical growth in children and indicate an infant’s progress (Cleveland Clinic).
 From birth to two years, infants should exhibit various fine motor skills, such as reaching, grasping, and manipulating objects (Children’s Hospital of Richmond).

 Not all children develop fine motor skills at the same pace; each child progresses at their own pace.
 While these skills continue to develop and strengthen after early ages, understanding and monitoring these milestones from 0-2 years can help parents and caregivers support their child’s fine motor development effectively.
 Moreover, noticing what your child is or is not capable of doing, is important to ensuring they are given the medical attention necessary (Children’s Hospital of Richmond).